ydydsnyd/mono/packages/replicache/doc/docs/strategies/global-version.md

 ## Example

 See [todo-nextjs](https://github.com/rocicorp/todo-nextjs) for an example of this strategy.
 Note that this sample also uses [Shared Mutators](../howto/share-mutators) and [batches the mutations](#early-exit-batch-size) into a single transaction.
+So the logic is a little different than above, but equivalent.

 ## Why Not Use Last-Modified?